kjs452/Evolve5Sims/uni/README.md

         uni420.txt.gz               snapshot on apr 20. same
         uni424.txt.gz               snapshot on apr 24. more non-moving blobs

+        uni425.txt.gz               snapshot on apr 25. more non-moving blobs boring uni427.txt.gz               snapshot on apr 27. same
+        uni502.txt.gz               snapshot on may 2. same, boring

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'
 ```